HoraceChow/Algorithmic-Trading-Bot/README.md

     ![122239327_787158372135874_6754269603419990388_n (2)](https://user-images.githubusercontent.com/46755190/97047804-826d6200-1547-11eb-9e2f-df30f28a8f21.jpg)

     Through backtesting over 100 trades, it was shown that the Anticlimax trading bot had a 47% with rate with 1:1.5 risk to reward ratio, each trade uses 1.5% of account size.
 Theoretically it has a 26.25% gain over 100 trades, and the trading bot was about to complete 100 trades over 4 weeks of day trading.

+    Note that the actual gain over 100 trades would be a larger percentage.
+Since the account balance is renew each trading day, hence more captital are risk, therefore a larger gain.

   * ***Daily stoploss*** - By implementing a daily stoploss, it could help preserving capital during a bad trading day.
 The maximum amount of account lost allow for each trading day is 4.5% of the account size.